What Happens If You Don't File Taxes For Your Small Business

 How Much Can a Small Business Make Before Paying Taxes?

 Sole proprietors who earn less than $400 of self-employment income do not need to file business tax returns.
-Individuals filing IRS Form 1040 must attach Schedule C, Profit or Loss from Business (Sole Proprietorship), to report business income over $400.
+Individuals filing IRS Form 1040, U. S. Individual Income Tax Return, must attach Schedule C, Profit or Loss from Business (Sole Proprietorship), to report self-employment income over $400.

-Individuals pay federal income tax and self-employment tax on business income.
+• Individuals pay federal income tax and the 15.3% self-employment tax on business income.

-Passthrough entities generally do not pay tax on profits.
-The C corp federal income tax rate is 21%.
+• Pass-through entities generally do not pay tax on profits.
+The C corporation federal income tax rate is 21%.

 Your small business tax filing deadline depends on your entity structure.

-Partnerships and S corporations must file federal tax returns by March 15th.
-C corporations and individuals have an April 15th due date
+Partnerships and S corporations must file federal tax returns by March 16th, 2026.
+C corporations and individuals have an April 15th due date.

 Entity Type